apnelson1/blog/posts/2024-matroids.md

 this would be a deal-breaker.
 You can't have algebra without structure-preserving maps.

 I think though, that in a similar way, you can't have combinatorics without set theory.
 It's for this reason that I'm willing to put up with maps being awkward.
-Maps will crop up in a text on matroids, but somewhere in the middle.
+Functions between matroids will crop up in a text on matroids, but somewhere in the middle.
 They aren't fundamental to the subject.
 What is fundamental is the fact that two minors obtained in different ways are still objects of exactly the same type, and have ground sets and independence predicates that can be seamlessly manipulated and compared without composing with 'invisible' functions.